akashmir/llvm-Obfuscator/README.md

 - .NET 8.0 Runtime (included in self-contained build)

 ### Installation
-1. Download the latest release from the [Releases](https://github.com/yourusername/llvm-obfuscator-gui/releases) page
+1. Download the latest release from the [Releases](https://github.com/akashmir/llvm-Obfuscator/releases) page
-2. Extract `LLVMObfuscatorAvalonia.exe` to your desired location
+2. Extract `LLVMObfuscator.exe` to your desired location
 3. Run the executable

 ### Usage